kumar045/mdfileviewer/Module 2 Part A.md

 terraform apply
 ```

-After this, Terraform is all done!
+After this, Terraform is all done and your VM is ready

 2. In the Google Cloud Console, on the Navigation menu, click Compute Engine > VM instances.
 The VM instances page opens and you'll see the VM instance you just created in the VM instances list.